 Catastrophic Leave Sharing Program

-This leave sharing program is available for all eligible staff and academic personnel across fund sources, divisions and departments.
 Individual catastrophic leave accounts are not credited with vacation leave balances that exceed the amount needed to ensure continuation of the employee's regular salary during the employee's approved catastrophic leave.
 For simplicity and audit purposes, accrued vacation credits shall be transferred hour for hour, regardless of differing pay scales.
-All donations are voluntary and confidential.

 Catastrophic illness or injury is defined as a serious illness or injury that is expected to incapacitate the employee or the employee's family member and which creates a financial hardship to the employee due to exhausted leave credits, i.e., sick leave, vacation and compensatory time off (CTO).

-Eligible employee includes staff and academic personnel who accrue vacation leave, are eligble to use sick leave in accordance with applicable policy or collective bargaining agreement, and who have passed the waiting period to use vacation if a waiting period is required by the applicable policy or collective bargaining agreement
+Eligible employee includes staff and academic personnel who accrue vacation leave, are eligible to use sick leave in accordance with applicable policy or collective bargaining agreement, and who have passed the waiting period to use vacation if a waiting period is required by the applicable policy or collective bargaining agreement.

 Eligible Family Member includes employee's spouse, parent, child, sibling, grandparent or grandchild; in laws and step-relatives in these relationships; any other person residing in the employee's household for whom there is a personal obligation.